 When we need them most, life lessons seem to have a way of finding us.

-Sometimes a simple shift in perspective can create a powerful impact on our approach to our relationships with our kids.
+Sometimes a simple shift in perspective is all we need to create a powerful impact on our relationships with our kids.

 1. Childhood is a short season.